 The four front teeth—two lower and two upper usually erupt first, beginning as early as four months after birth.
-Most children have a full set of primary teeth by the time they are 3 years old.
+Most children have a full set of primary teeth by the time they are three years old.

 Tooth decay in infants and toddlers sometimes is called early childhood caries, baby bottle tooth decay or nursing mouth decay this happens when a child’s teeth are exposed frequently to sugary liquids for long periods without being brushed.

-Consider and understand the variables that cause the disease in the first place…this is what will prevent the disease from occurring.
+Consider and understand the variables that cause the disease in the first place.
+This is what will prevent the disease from occurring.

 So what causes cavities?